chandler20060524-droid/RapidRecall/README.md

 ## Description:

-Rapid Recall is a simple android game that challenges the user to memorize a selected sequence of number in limited time, and then recalls the sequence to find out whether they have recall correctly or not.
+Rapid Recall is a simple android game that challenges the users to memorize a selected sequence of number in limited time, and then recalls the sequence to find out whether they have recall correctly or not.

 ## Features: